The Harish-Chandra integral: An introduction with examples: Proofs of Harish-Chandra's formula

-We turn now to the proof of the integral formula (\ref{eqn:hc}).
-While I have reorganized the presentation and simplified some steps with particular help from the invaluable reference \cite{SH}, the proofs in this section are quite close to Harish-Chandra's originals, with some additional explanation and a few modifications to notation and terminology to bring them more in line with contemporary usage.
-The argument below can also be given a physical interpretation in the language of quantum integrable systems; see \cite[chs.
-4 and 5]{PE} for details on this topic.
+We turn now to the first proof of the integral formula (\ref{eqn:hc}).
+While I have reorganized the presentation and simplified some steps with particular help from the invaluable reference by Helgason \cite{SH}, the arguments in this section are quite close to Harish-Chandra's originals, with some additional explanation and a few modifications to notation and terminology to bring them more in line with contemporary usage.